Scorpion-Security-Labs/OpenHashAPI/docs/SECURITY.md

   generated new every run unless the container was not started with `--rm`.
 If the `Dockerfile` was modified to use other secret material, ensure that material is rotated for all affected devices.
 Restore the back-end database to prior versions to ensure no persistent accounts were created.
+Assume hashes have been compromised and reset the authentication pepper.